minfux/website/content/projects/thinkpad-lid-replacement/index.md

 ### Remove the ribbon cable

-Start by disconnecting the ribbon cable from the module and slowly peel itoff the lid.
+Start by disconnecting the ribbon cable from the module and slowly peel it off the lid.
 Once you've peeled to the intersection where the cable joins the LED cable you can then peel that cable, starting from where LED is.
 After that you can remove the rest of the cable that is routed near the bottom edge of the lid.

 ![Camera module](camera.jpg "Camera module with its ribbon cable.")

 ### Remove the camera module

 Once you have fully removed the ribbon cable and stored it away, you can start removing the camera module.
 This one can be tricky so be patient.
-It is recommended to use multiple tools here to the module off from multiple points in order to apply even pressure.
+It is recommended to use multiple tools here to pry the module off from multiple points in order to apply even pressure.
 You should also take the piece of plastic on the left of the camera module and transfer it to the new lid as it adds some structural integrity.

 ## Installing the new lid

 You should have now removed all the necessary components from the old lid.
-Now it's time to start putting them into the new lid that you hopefully received.
+Now it's time to start putting them into the new lid that you hopefully received in the mail.
 Here we will need some of that tape for reinforcement if the glue isn't sticky enough anymore.
 We're basically retracing our steps in reverse, execpt that I will provide more detailed imagery of the steps involved.

 ### Reattach the camera module